esphome/esphome-docs/components/lvgl.rst

 .. note::

     The ``on_value`` trigger is sent as the arc knob is dragged or changed with keys.
 The event is sent *continuously* while the arc knob is being dragged; this generally has a negative effect on performance.
-To mitigate this, consider using a :ref:`universal event trigger <lvgl-event-trg>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.
+To mitigate this, consider using a :ref:`universal interaction trigger <lvgl-event-trg>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 The ``arc`` can be also integrated as :doc:`Number </components/number/lvgl>` or :doc:`Sensor </components/sensor/lvgl>` component.